oVirt/ovirt-engine-kerbldap-migration/README.md

   --bind-password PASSWORD
                         use this password instead of reusing sasl user's password
-  --ldap-server URL     specify ldap servers explicitly instead of performing
+  --ldap-server DNS     specify ldap servers explicitly instead of performing
                         autodetection
   --port PORT           if your ldap(s) don't use default port, you can
                         override it